namillis/nuvio-altstore/README.md

 - **[Sideloadly](https://sideloadly.io/)** — a desktop-based sideloader with source support
 - **[LiveContainer](https://github.com/LiveContainer/LiveContainer)** — an app launcher that imports and runs compatible IPA files inside a container

 Apps that accept a source URL can use the hosted JSON directly.
-LiveContainer can open the source through its `livecontainer://source` URL scheme; its own compatibility limitations still apply.

 ## Metadata verification